MRiabov/learning-graph-ml/notes.md

 * Training generative AI models.

 (Note: GATs can be split to be used as both the discriminator and the generator, which is useful for both.)

+# GraphVAE

+Encoder:
+GCN with gated pooling - a paradigm specifically for graphs.
+Gated pooling operates over all nodes simultaneously, multiplying a single learnable parameter over all of them and summing all features.

+Flipping a single pixel in MNIST generation is of no issue, however adding a single atom or bond makes the prediction invalid, thus making the prediction more challenging.

+GraphVAE uses dense generation for all atoms, and connections, so the decoder uses:
+1. 3 shared MLPs,
+2. Followed by:
+    - A dense net for link prediction (num_atoms * num_atoms)
+    - A dense net for edge feature prediction (num_atoms * num_atoms * num_edge_features)
+    - A dense net for edge feature prediction (num_atoms * num_atom_features)

+Not convolutional or recurrent layers (Which would make generation simpler.)

+GraphVAE discards hydrogen atoms on QM9 to make prediction for the model easier.

+GraphVAE reconstructs only the upper triangle of the graph since it is enough for generation, and mirrors (?) the bottom half.
+On the other hand, we can use a "trick" for undirected edges to sum up the outputs of a decoder with itself, which results in a perfectly aligned output edge and edge feature prediction matrix.
+Normally, a triu mask would be used, but this is more stable because it reduces search space.

+~~In link prediction:
+ - **Accuracy** - of all labels, how many were actually accurate?
+ - **Precision** - of all labels that were positive, how many were actually positive? true_positives/(true_positives/false_positives)~~

+### graph matching
+Because the ground truth is assumed to have non-unique node ordering, we first must align the generated graph with the ground truth for supervised reconstruction loss.
+GraphVAE uses Max Pooling Matching (MPM) which is used to align predicted and ground truth graphs before computing the reconstruction loss.